Kotlin/anko/README.md

 }
 ```

 If you specify `layoutParams`, but omit `width` and/or `height`, their default values are both `WRAP_CONTENT`.
-But you always can pass them explicitly: use [named arguments](http://kotlinlang.org/docs/reference/functions.html#named-arguments), it's convenient.
+But you always can pass them explicitly: use [named arguments](http://kotlinlang.org/docs/reference/functions.html#named-arguments).

 Some convenient helper properties to notice: